Bayesian non-parametric ordinal regression under a monotonicity constraint: Illustrations with real data

 For our analysis, we used the empirical cumulative distribution function (ECDF) transformation to scale the covariates to the interval $[0,1],$ and then modeled their joint effect non-parametrically.
 The country effect was modeled with a logit link by including a zero mean normally distributed country-specific random effect into the linear predictor, with variance estimated from the data and updated in the MCMC algorithm from a conjugate inverse gamma posterior.
+The direction of monotonicity was fixed to be non-decreasing along both covariate axes.
 The non-parametric regression surfaces were allowed to vary on logit scale in the interval $[-5,5].$ The hyperparameters were chosen to be $a=0.1$ and $b=0.1$ for the Poisson point process intensities, with uniform priors for function levels ($d=0$).
-The MCMC algorithm was run for 10,000 rounds after a 5,000 round burn-in, saving every 20th iteration.
-For a comparison, we also fitted a corresponding Bayesian proportional odds mixed effects model, with additive linear effects for the two covariates on the logit scale (with total number of students entered into the model log transformed).
+The MCMC algorithm was run for 10,000 rounds after a 5,000-round burn-in, saving every 20th iteration.
+Each round involved 3 death/birth and combined death-birth update proposals, and one proposal for all the other parameters.
+For a comparison, we also fitted a corresponding Bayesian PO mixed effects model, with additive log-linear effects for the two covariates on the logit scale (with total number of students entered into the model log transformed), which corresponds to the model specification \eqref{eq:ModelSemiparametric} without the $\mathbf x$ covariates, that is, $\lambda_k$s given just by the ordered intercept terms.
+We also fitted the corresponding GAM-type model \eqref{eq:ModelSemiparametric2} for the two covariate effects, where we specified 25 parameters corresponding to the equally spaced intervals on the ECDF transformed scale of the total enrollment, and a parameter for each level of the categorical class size variable.
+Random walk prior was assumed for these parameters, as described in Section \ref{sec:SemiparametricModel}

+The 15,000 iterations took 6,176 seconds.
+The acceptance ratio for the birth, death, combined death-birth and position change moves were 52\%, 50\%, 23\% and 68\% for the point process $\Xi_1$ on the number of students axis, 46\%, 52\%, 30\% and 80\% for $\Xi_2$ on the class size axis, and 0.2\%, 73\%, 35\% and 47\% for the point process $\Xi_3$ on the plane for the two covariates.
+The regression surfaces were mainly constructed using the two one-dimensional point processes, with the posterior mean number of points in each process 13.2 ($\Xi_1$), 9.4 ($\Xi_2$) and 0.01 ($\Xi_3$).
+The acceptance ratio for the joint proposals for the level parameter vectors $\boldsymbol \delta_{ij}$ was 69\%, and the ratio for the single level change proposals for $\delta_{ijk}$, $k = 2, \ldots, 4$, higher than this, indicating that the prior proposals are highly informative